mahasch/mahasch/README.md

-# Hi there! 👋 I'm Mahanoor
+# Hello there! 👋 I'm Mahanoor

-🚀 Electronic and Information Engineering Student at Imperial College London
+🚀 Studying Electronic and Information Engineering at Imperial College London

 Welcome to my GitHub profile!

-I'm passionate about using technology to solve real-world problems and I'm always looking to learn new things.
-I'm currently learning about cloud computing and machine learning.
-I'm also interested in web development, machine learning and software development.
+I'm passionate about leveraging technology to solve real-world problems, and I'm always eager to learn new things.
+Currently, I'm delving into cloud computing and machine learning.
+I'm also keenly interested in web development, machine learning, and software development.
-'

 ## Languages and Tools
 ![CSharp](https://img.shields.io/badge/-CSharp-239120?style=flat-square&logo=C-Sharp&logoColor=white)